Fazziekey/Fazziekey/README.md

 ### Here is Fazzie 👋

-- I'm a machine learning engineer focused on machine learning system, large model at Bytedance AML
+- I'm a machine learning engineer focused on machine learning systems, large model at Bytedance Seed
 - Myblog: https://fazzie-key.cool/
 - How to reach me:1240419984@qq.com.
 - The open source project I have participated in